x-bridge

 Install

-$ tampermonkey [ copy ]
+$ install [ copy ]

 $ git clone https://github.com/Bug-Finderr/x-bridge